Honda India is gearing up for some serious attack in Indian Market with these upcoming Honda bikes in India

 The Honda PCX 125 scooter will carry a price tag in the vicinity of Rs 80,000 ex-showroom, Delhi and will compete with Suzuki Burgman Street 125 which is priced at Rs 70,000 ex-showroom.

-To conclude the list of upcoming Honda bikes in India in 2019-2020, we will keep updating the list with more bikes and scooters as soon as the company announced or we feel so.
+Concluding the list of upcoming Honda bikes in India, we will keep updating the list with more bikes and scooters as soon as the company announced or we feel so.
 Do tell us which bike are you waiting for the most.

-Ride Hard, Ride Safe and don’t forget to wear a helmet while riding.
+Ride Safe, Ride Hard, and always wear a helmet while riding.
 Stay Tuned for more from the world of motorcycling.